ENFORCEMENT OF JUDGMENTS BY EXECUTION

 In Arizona, one of the most useful methods to enforce or collect a judgment is the “writ of execution.”
-No, this does not mean that the debtor will be killed.
+To “execute” on the judgment does not mean that the debtor will be killed.
 It means that a court order will be issued commanding the Sheriff or Constable to seize and sell non-exempt property of the debtor in order to raise the money to satisfy (pay) the judgment.

 Some Arizona Sheriffs and Constables require pre-payment of anticipated expenses before they will execute on a judgment.
 Some Sheriffs and Constables require a bond first for certain types of executions.
 Some Sheriffs and Constables do an excellent job of enforcing writs of execution.